 An extremely important criteria when choosing the location of your apartment is the distance to the metro stations: BTS Skytrain, MRT Subway and Airport Link.
 Make sure that your apartment is not too far away from a metro station – it just makes life here so much easier, more enjoyable and flexible.
 Because I assume you would like to get around the city quite a lot, right?

 Ideally, the closest metro station is no more than 5-10 minutes walking distance, even though in that case the rental prices will be somewhat more expensive (always in relation to the specific neighborhood).
 If the apartment building is located further away, then there’s always a motorbike taxi service from and to your apartment.

-For example, at my first apartment in Huai Kwang the service hours were from 6am to 10pm (that’s also typical in other areas).
-There I had the choice of either walking for 15 minutes to the Huai Kwang MRT Station, or to take a motorbike taxi for 15 Baht.
+For example, at my first apartment in Huai Khwang the service hours were from 6am to 10pm (that’s also typical in other areas).
+There I had the choice of either walking for 15 minutes to Huai Khwang MRT Station, or to take a motorbike taxi for 15 Baht.
 That’s also the typical price all over Bangkok – about 1 Baht per 1 minute walking.
-And don’t be afraid, there are almost never any scams with the motorbike taxis, like that they overcharge you as a Farang – and certainly not if you do the standard trip from your apartment to the metro station.
+And don’t be afraid, there are almost never scams with the motorbike taxis, like that they overcharge you as a Farang – and certainly not if you do the standard trip from your apartment to the metro station.

 Google has integrated the different metro lines on its map, which is very clear, gives you a great orientation and you can immediately see which areas are close to the various stations:

 Step 2: Compare the Apartments in one Area

 As soon as you’ve decided on which neighborhood you would like to live in (or you have 2-3 favorite ones), then it’s now time to compare as many apartment / condominium buildings as possible – regarding the price, comfort, amenities and location.